devabe/docker-tomcat8-java8-maven3/README.md

-# Tomcat 8 on Java 8
+# Tomcat 8 on Java 8 and Maven 3

 This image includes Tomcat 8 installation and deployment.
 It is based on [inovatrend/java8](https://registry.hub.docker.com/u/inovatrend/java8/) , check there what else is installed on it.